 #5 – How to Build IT Environments that Scale

 The fifth concern is figuring out how to scale their system’s environment as the company grows.
 Now, it is a great problem to have, but it’s needed to have experienced partners to help them formulate a real IT strategy during their growth.
 Notably, one that takes advantage of cloud services, which allows flexibility and scalability, and is inherent in a Pay As You Go rental service model.

-To recap, the top- five IT concerns are:
+To recap, the top 5 IT concerns of small business owners are:

 - The cost of modern technologies

 - The rapid pace of change in IT

 - The security and compliance demands on all businesses